 Nursing facility level of care means the person requires services such as those provided to people who live in a nursing facility.
-Persons who apply for the TBI Waiver are assessed to see if their needs are the same as those of people who live in a nursing facility.
+Persons who apply for the TBI waiver are assessed to see if their needs are the same as those of people who live in a nursing facility.

-Services: This waiver provides Specialized Assisted Living services.
-Currently, this service is offered by one provider in the Omaha area.
+Services: Specialized Assisted Living is provided in a specific Omaha facility.
 Services include assistance with personal care activities and activities of daily living.